rushi-12320/chat-applicaton/README.md

 # chat-applicaton - A React JS Chat Application
-snap is a Realtime React JS Chat Application using Socket.io and MongoDb Type and Run yarn install
+snappy is a Realtime React JS Chat Application using Socket.io and MongoDb Type and Run yarn install

 Run yarn start to start back end server